Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Gait Synthesis and Exploration

-Gait synthesis is the process of determining a set of periodic sequences of motion primitives that satisfy the transformation invariance principle.
 One approach to optimal gait synthesis would be to perform constrained optimization on nonlinear cost functions $J_{t,nl}$ and $J_{\theta,nl}$ that maximize a weighted sum of motion (translation or rotation, respectively) normalized by the length of the simple cycle: $\mathbf{z}^\mathsf{T}\mathbf{z}$.

 where $\lambda_t,\lambda_\theta$ are scalars, and {$s_p, s_\theta$} are the trace of the translation and rotation covariance matrices of the simple cycle.
 Here, the calculation of $\bm{p}(\mathbf{z})$ and the covariance matrix $\Sigma(\mathbf{z})$ can be approximated on Euclidean motion groups \cite{wang_nonparametric_2008}.
 Given the lack of a smooth expression for these cost functions, they need to be exhaustively calculated for each locomotion gait (constrained simple cycles).

-A well-known algorithm for finding simple cycles has been proposed by Tarjan, and later improved by Johnson \cite{johnson_finding_1975}.
+A well-known algorithm for finding simple cycles has been proposed by Tarjan and later improved by Johnson \cite{johnson_finding_1975}.
 However, the number of simple cycles $n_{z}$ for a complete digraph increases exponentially with the size of the graph as defined by $ \displaystyle n_z = \sum_{i=1}^{n}\left(